 1) The Didache – The Teaching of the Twelve Apostles.
 [Public domain]

 3) Detail: Jesus Christ Returns for the Church.
 Background image, Lehava Activity 2012/Pikiwiki Israel/Wikimedia Commons.
 Foreground image, [Public domain].
 Digital composition, MKM Portfolios

-© 2018 Charles E. McCracken, commentary only.
+Copyright © 2018 Charles E. McCracken, devotional commentary.
 Repost/Reprint with permission.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.